Santa Barbara County, California

-Santa Barbara County, officially the County of Santa Barbara (Condado de Santa Bárbara), is located in Southern California.
-As of the 2020 census, the population was 448,229.
+Santa Barbara County, officially the County of Santa Barbara (Condado de Santa Bárbara), is a county located in Southern California.
+As of the 2020 United States census, the population was 448,229.
 The county seat is Santa Barbara, and the largest city is Santa Maria.

 Santa Barbara County comprises the Santa Maria-Santa Barbara, CA Metropolitan Statistical Area.
 Most of the county is part of the California Central Coast.
 Mainstays of the county's economy include engineering, resource extraction (particularly petroleum extraction and diatomaceous earth mining), winemaking, agriculture, and education.
 The software development and tourism industries are important employers in the southern part of the county.

-Southern Santa Barbara County is sometimes considered the northern cultural boundary of Southern California.